lowfuel/progrock-stable/README.md

 # Prog Rock Stable
-An enhanced (hopefully!) version of Stable Diffusion
+An enhanced (hopefully!) version of Stable Diffusion.
+A GUI is avaiable with a limited set of features [HERE](#gui-installation-instructions).

 Please consider supporting my time and effort in maintaining and improving this program on my [Patreon](https://www.patreon.com/jasonmhough?fan_landing=true).
 Thanks!